lynrco/lynr.co/README.md

 This gets a basic Ubuntu box up and running and exposes [MongoDB][mongodb] running on port 27017 (the default).

+---

+Ignore the instructions after the rule, do the development locally for now.
+Since Lynr is hosted on a PaaS provider the puppet configuration for a web server is incomplete.
+The below instructions were an attempt to work around that but the need for an SSL certificate means the [Unicorn][unicorn] process needs to run behind an SSL endpoint (like Nginx or Apache) and updating the Puppet manifests is not, at present, worth the effort.

 ### Box Dependencies